hanks/Bookmark-plugin-for-eclipse/README.md

 * cloud store?
 This is too big
 * i18n
 * Open the bookmark located in the history position.
+* Add all the open files into bookmark at once.
+* Open all the files under the folder.

 ## Contribution
 **Waiting for your pull request**